 [Publish] What will my Tweets look like once published?

-With Facebook, LinkedIn, and Google+, a link attachment is shown in the composer when scheduling a post, allowing you to see (more or less) what your post will look like once it's been published.
-It's a bit more difficult with Twitter, since Buffer Publish does not load a preview of the post.
+With Facebook and LinkedIn, a link attachment is shown in the Composer when scheduling a post, allowing you to see (more or less) what your post will look like once it's been published.
+It's a bit more difficult with Twitter, since we do not currently load a preview of the post.

 That said, depending on whether or not Twitter cards are enabled on the website you're sharing a link to, your Tweet may end up looking a bit more like what you've come to expect from link attachments on platforms like Facebook and LinkedIn.

 What are Twitter Cards?